Three-dimensional Vorticity Effects on Extinction Behavior of Laminar Flamelets: Discussion

+This work has focused on the use of detailed transport analysis.
+Therefore, the scalar dissipation rate, which generally depends on uniform mass diffusivities over all species, has no utility here.
+A similar analysis, considering three-dimensionality and vorticity for non-premixed flames with a uniform mass diffusivity, is presented by Hellwig et al. \cite{Hellwig2024_1} and produces the same general conclusions about the effects of vorticity and strain rate.

-Further work should be aimed at increasing the computational efficiency of the model, implementation of a chemical kinetics model for heavy-hydrocarbon fuel, and production of useful flamelet tables and deep learning neural networks for use in LES.
+Further work should be aimed at increasing the computational efficiency of the model, implementation of a chemical kinetics model for heavy-hydrocarbon fuels, and production of useful flamelet tables and coupling procedures for use in LES.